 BANGKOK, June 16 – Prime Minister Yingluck Shinawatra on Saturday expressed concern over economic woes in Europe will affect Thai exports, order concerned agencies to closely follow up the economic situation in European countries.

-PM said during “Yingluck Government Meets the People” program broadcast via Radio Thailand and National Broadcasting Services of Thailand (Channel 11) that the government has instructed relevant agencies, including the National Economic and Social Development Board (NESDB), Finance Ministry, and Bank of Thailand to work together to monitor the situation and analyze the potential impact to Thailand’s economy, both directly and indirectly.
+PM said during “Yingluck Government Meets the People” program broadcast via Radio Thailand and National Broadcasting Services of Thailand (Channel 11) that the government has instructed relevant agencies including the National Economic and Social Development Board (NESDB), Finance Ministry, and Bank of Thailand to working together to monitor the situation and analyse the potential impact to Thailand’s economy, both directly and indirectly.

-These agencies are tasked with understanding impacts correctly and working together to build Thailand’s economic strength, she said, adding that this approach would help Thailand prepare for and proactively prevent problems at the same time.
+These agencies are tasked with understanding impacts correctly and work together to build Thailand’s economic strength, she said, adding that this approach would help Thailand to prepare for and proactively prevent problems at the same time.

-Yingluck said that the Commerce Ministry has talked with exporters who may be affected by the crisis in Europe and the government has prepared to extend assistance while advising the private sector to be prepared to respond to the situation.
+Ms Yingluck said that Commerce Ministry has discussed with exporters who may be affected by the crisis in Europe and the government has prepared to extend assistance while advising the private sector to be prepared to respond to the situation.

 As for the tourism industry, she said, new markets of tourists would be sought out.

-Meanwhile, Deputy Prime Minister/Finance Minister Kittiratt Na-Ranong who also joined the TV program, said that the international community was confident that the European countries would be able to handle this economic crisis.
+Meanwhile, Deputy Prime Minister/Finance Minister Kittiratt Na-Ranong who also joined the TV programme, said that the international community was confident that the European countries would be able to handle this economic crisis.